 The Co-op Life Board's policy is to maintain a strong capital base to protect policyholders' and creditors' interests and meet the regulatory requirements set out in the Solvency Standard for Life Insurance Business issued by the Reserve Bank of New Zealand.
 The Company's Board of Directors is ultimately responsible for the review and ratification of the Company's systems of risk management, internal controls and legal compliance.
-The Board meets quarterly and receives reports including performance against agreed risk metrics.
+The Co-op Life Board meets quarterly and receives reports including performance against agreed risk metrics.
 Risk systems and procedures are maintained and monitored by Co-op Bank under a Management Deed.

 Co-op Bank's Board of Directors maintains a formal set of delegated authorities for Co-op Bank and its subsidiaries, including Co-op Life.
 Credit and treasury delegated authorities are contained within their respective policy documents.
-Co-op Bank's Board of Directors approves these delegated authorities on behalf of the Company.
+Co-op Bank's Board of Directors approves these delegated authorities on behalf of the Company after input from the Company's Board.